DEV-Thiago-Vieira/Book-Summaries/The_Pragmatic_Programmer/week_1.md

 ---

-## 📅 Day 3 — _Title Goes Here_
+## 📅 Day 3 — _Software and debts_

 **Time:** 10 minutes

 ### Description

-The topic explored here is technical debt, which, being short, shouldn't exist.
-The author suggests that if a problem arises, it should be resolved immediately, even if it needs to be considered as part of your ongoing activity.
-Those debts will never be paid in the future; they will remain there forever and rot your project little by little.
-The author uses the example of a broken window.
-If you walk into a place with a broken window, people will start to care less because they feel it was neglected.
-However, if a place is well-maintained, they will be more careful to add each piece of code correctly.
+Here is the revised version without using that punctuation mark:

+The topic here is technical debt, something that ideally should not accumulate at all.
+The author argues that when a problem appears, it should be addressed right away, even if it means handling it alongside your current work.
+If you leave these issues unresolved, they will remain in place and slowly erode the quality of the project.

+To illustrate this, the author uses the broken window metaphor.
+When people enter a place with a broken window, they tend to care less because neglect is already visible.
+In contrast, a well-kept environment encourages people to treat it with respect and add their code carefully.

-The author encourages you to take care of the broken windows of your project.
+The message is simple.
+Take care of your project’s broken windows before they spread and cause deeper decay.

 ### Reflections